x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Get-MobileDevice | where {$_.DeviceModel -eq "Outlook for iOS and Android"} | Format-List FriendlyName,DeviceID,DeviceOS,ClientType
 ```

-The `ClientType` property indicates whether the client is using the Office 365-based architecture (REST) or the AWS-based architecture (EAS).
+The `ClientType` property indicates which data sync protocol is in use.
+If value is REST, then the client is utilizing the REST API.
+If the value is Outlook, then the client is using the native Microsoft sync technology.

 Alternatively, a user can login to Outlook on the web and, from within **Options**, select **Mobile Devices** to view the details of a mobile device.
 This would look similar to the following: